-Most personal injury lawyers are good, hardworking people who dedicate their work to achieving justice for accident victims.
+Most personal injury lawyers are good, hardworking people who dedicate their work to achieving justice for car accident victims.
 As with any profession, however, there are inevitably a few who may not be as truthful or ethical as the rest of us.

-If you have been injured in an accident and are considering hiring a lawyer to handle your personal injury case, it is extremely important to diligently research any attorney you plan on meeting with.
+If you have been injured in an accident and are considering hiring a personal injury lawyer to handle your case, it is extremely important to diligently research any attorney you plan on meeting with.
 This can help you better understand the attorney's history of success and whether their clients were satisfied with the experience.

 As you prepare to meet with an attorney to discuss your case, considering the following issues may help you better understand whether or not that lawyer is right for you.